RagnarGrootKoerkamp/BAPCtools/doc/generated_testcases.md

      `extensions`.
    - Completely clean all generated directories for non-`.in` generators.
 - Before running a submission, the tooling could verify that all test data is up to date.
 (Useful when cloning a git repository and the user is not aware some test data needs to be generated first.)
-- Tooling may want to use extra `config:` settings to specify which files should be cleaned (`.ans` as well?
-All files with the same basename?).
+- `generate` may take additional arguments to only regenerate a subset of data.
+  Most easy would probably be a glob on the full test case path.